Death toll in Washington mudslide rises to 33

 However, that figure does not necessarily correlate with the number of dead, said Kelly Stowe, a spokeswoman for the medical examiner’s office.
 The missing list remains fluid as names are added and removed.

-As the search continues in the debris for bodies, the Army Corps of Engineers is working on a berm — a rock and gravel barrier — to prevent the river from flooding parts of the debris field.
-Engineers hope to finish berm in a week.
+As the search continues in the debris for bodies, the Army Corps of Engineers is working on a berm — a big rock and gravel barrier.
+That will enable crews to pump water over the berm and drain an area where search teams want to work, said Steve Thomsen, county public works director.
+Engineers hope to finish the berm in a week.